Skip to main content

 Filter documents

 Sometimes a dataset might contain documents that should not be considered for the query.
 You can filter out documents that don’t match your criteria by providing a filter expression.
 These filter expressions operate on the metadata fields of documents.
-For example, if you uploaded documents with metadata such as department, year, doc_type, or author, you can use those fields to limit what Ask is allowed to retrieve.
+If your documents include metadata fields, you can use those fields to narrow down the search scope.
 This is useful when you want to query:

 • Documents within a specific time range